 Adopting a style uniform is great for anyone who loves clothes, but hates being a slave to fashion.
-Life is a little easier when you always know what you're going to wear and all of the items in your closet can be mixed and matched.
-It's also a good way to save money – when you invest in timeless, well-made pieces, you'll be less likely to waste cash on things you don't wear and make regrettable impulse purchases.
+Life is a little easier when you always know what you're going to wear and when you know that all of the items in your closet can be mixed and matched.
+It just makes the process of getting dressed less intimidating.
+Plus, it's also a good way to save money.
+When you invest in timeless, well-made pieces, you'll be less likely to waste cash on things you don't wear and make regrettable impulse purchases.

 Think about what you need to wear every day.
 Do you have to follow a corporate dress code or can you wear whatever you like?
-Then focus on what makes you feel comfortable and attractive — it might be a black dress and tights, a blouse, slacks and a blazer, or jeans and a turtleneck.
-Also, take time to ponder what colors you prefer, which silhouettes catch your eye and what kind of clothes you're naturally drawn to.
+Then focus on what makes you feel comfortable and attractive — it might be a black dress and tights, a blouse, slacks, and a blazer, or jeans and a turtleneck.
+Also, take time to ponder what colors you prefer, which silhouettes catch your eye, and what kind of clothes draw you in.
 Is there something you buy over and over, or a kind of top that always gets you compliments?

-When you're investing in high quality clothes, be sure to take excellent care of them.
+When you're investing in high-quality clothes, be sure to take excellent care of them.
 Always follow the directions on the washing label and avoid using the dryer, which can break down fabrics quickly.
 Separate lights and darks to keep colors bright and vivid, and consider placing delicate items in a washing bag.
-Fold sweaters instead of hanging them and store everything in a cool, dry place away from moisture and heat.
-Some pieces, like your wool winter coat, might require dry cleaning to look their best, but it's a worthwhile expenditure.
+Fold sweaters, instead of hanging them, and store everything in a cool, dry place away from moisture and heat.
+Some pieces, like your women’s wool coat, might require dry cleaning to look their best, but it's a worthwhile expenditure.

 Once you’ve created your style uniform, stand back and take a look at it all.
 You’ll be amazed at how it represents your style and tames your closet at the same time.